Winds Increase With Rain On The Way

 Active Weather To End The Week

 It’s been a beautiful day in the Fargo/Moorhead Area and locations south as a sunny sky has warmed temperatures into the upper 50s to mid 60s.
 A mostly cloudy to overcast sky north and east of F/M have held temperatures in the mid 40s to lower 50s.
-Moving forward, a low pressure will move toward the region as we head into Thursday which will bring an increase in winds, with gusts out of the east at 20 to 30+ mph by the afternoon hours.
+Moving forward, a low pressure system will move toward the region as we head into Thursday which will bring an increase in winds, with gusts out of the east at 20 to 30+ mph by the afternoon hours.
 Increased cloud cover will hold temperatures in the 50s for all.
 The aforementioned low pressure system will slide into northern South Dakota late Thursday and into Friday bringing increased chances of rain.
-Town south of F/M will experience persistent light to moderate rain through much of the day on Friday while Fargo and areas north will experience light scattered rain showers.
+Fargo and areas south will experience persistent light to moderate rain through much of the day on Friday with some receiving an inch or more while areas north of the Fargo/Moorhead area will lesser rainfall amounts with some locations, near and north of Grand Forks receiving little to no rain at all.
 Windy conditions will persist into Friday.
 Expect cool highs in the upper 40s to lower 50s area wide.

 EXTENDED PLANNER